zompi2/EditorCameraPositionUE4/README.md

 This plugin is not for saving your favourite camera positions.
 It's for a situation when you have to quickly jump to a specific coordinates, given to you by someone else (usually the QA).

 **But you can just spawn cube, set it's location to the desired location, press F and delete that cube**
 Yeah...
 I know... but for me it was annoying to do it every time I needed that simple functionality.
-It saves you that few seconds :)
+It saves you that few seconds every time :)

 ## Marketplace!